 - It doesn’t have a social inbox where you can manage your social conversations.

-- Their user interface is neither intuitive nor user-friendly; hence, it presents a bit of a learning curve.
+- Their user interface is neither intuitive nor user-friendly.

 I don’t love how the app looks.
 It isn’t as pretty or clean looking.